-Growing up in St. Petersburg Florida David Whidden was surrounded by boats and lived his life on the water and at the beach.
-He said that, as a kid, sailing held a particular mysterious romantic quality and from that, a lifelong bond was formed.
+Growing up in St. Petersburg Florida David Whidden was surrounded by boats.
+As a kid, sailing held a particular mysterious romantic quality…

-According to criteria and judgment of the American Sailing Association, Jim Stewart is a model sailing instructor.
-He has now been recognized as one of ASA’s Outstanding Instructors for the third time – 2009, 2013 & 2014.
-He and his wife Jane retired from the “real world” in 2001 and he started teaching sailing as a livelihood in 2004.
-Apparently he is quite good at it.
+Jim Stewart & his wife Jane retired from the “real world” in 2001 and he started teaching sailing as a livelihood in 2004.
+Apparently he’s quite good at it.

 John Martin is a guy who knows how to live life.
 A retired surgeon who has sailed around the world, Martin has over 48,000 nautical miles under his belt and he’s still sailing all the time.